sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 ### Engineering ownership

-The list below contains features and services that already exist, and the Cloud SaaS team is responsible for keeping the light on them.
+The list below contains features and services that already exist, and the IAM & Admin Exp team is responsible for keeping the light on them.

 - Sign up flow
 - User profile and settings